Bihar India Travel Guide

 Recent infrastructural developments, including new museums, parks, and improved roads, contribute to Patna's evolution.
 The Bihar Museum, a modern architectural marvel, brings a world-class experience.

 Always carry small denominations of Indian Rupees.
-This helps with purchases made at street vendors and for smaller transportation fares.
+This helps with purchases at street vendors and for smaller transportation fares.